LibraryCarpentry/lc-marcedit/_episodes/06-manipulating-MARC-data.md

 >## Use the Build New Field to add a proxy to the 856$u
 >
 >1.
 For eResources, it is sometimes necessary to add your institution's proxy information to the url in the 856$u.
-Add http:\\exampleproxy.edu/login?url= prefer the url in the 856$u.
+Add https:\\exampleproxy.edu/login?url= prefix to the url in the 856$u.
 >
 > > ## Solution
 > > 1.
 Go to Tools → Build New Field